“The only thing that is constant is change”

 Chart courtesy of StockCharts.com

-For readers of this BLUE LINE INVESTING® PRIMARY TREND update, please do not hesitate to call us with questions at (833) 258-2583.
+Thank you for reading the BLUE LINE INVESTING® PRIMARY TREND update, and please do not hesitate to call us at (833) 258-2583 with questions or if we may be of service.

 BLUE LINE INVESTING® (BLI) is an investment process that seeks to align investment decisions with the prevailing primary trend of the financial markets.
 BLI seeks to remain fully invested when the financial markets are experiencing either a long-term rising primary trend or a short-to-intermediate sideways trend.
 When the primary trend begins declining however, the process follows a 3-phase sell process to attempt to limit downside loss.
 We believe Warren Buffett said it best with his two rules: “Rule No. 1 – Never lose money.
 Rule No. 2 – Never forget Rule No. 1.”